Human rights and worker strategies

 Clients and collaborators

-Nonprofit organizations ask us to develop model policies for governments and institutions.
+We work with the following organizations and networks to develop model policies for governments and institutions.

-- Sweatfree Purchasing Consortium, which consists of three states (Maine, New York and Pennsylvania) and 13 cities (including Los Angeles, San Francisco, Seattle, Portland, and Milwaukee)
+- Sweatfree Purchasing Consortium, which consists of three states (Maine, New York and Pennsylvania) and 13 cities (including Los Angeles, San Francisco, Santa Fe, Seattle, Portland, and Milwaukee)

 Procurement without sweatshops – Following the lead of universities, a growing number of state and local governments seek to avoid purchasing apparel (e.g., uniforms for police and athletics) that is made in sweatshops.
 In 2012, we worked with the Sweatfree Purchasing Consortium (16 cities and states) to develop model purchasing policy for cities and states to set standards that reward decent working conditions in the apparel sector (e.g., purchasing police uniforms).
 The model policy enables a government to evaluate a supplier’s capacity to manage its own supply chain, comply with workplace laws in the country of production, and honor core labor standards of the International Labor Organization.
 Recent work: